JesseTNRoberts/SP25-CSC4220/syllabus.md

 | Midterm Exam | 20% | 22.5% | 20%| 25%| |
 | Final Exam | 30% | 32.5% | 30% | - | |
 | Graduate Final Project| - | - | 15% | 30% | |

+To pass this course, students must achieve a total weighted average percentage of at least 50% across the midterm and final exams.
+This means that even if a student excels in other components of the course, a total weighted average below 50% on these exams will result in a failing grade for the course.

 It is your responsibility to know if you are enrolled in Data 100 or Data 200 or Data 200S.